HL7/davinci-ecdx/input/pagecontent/signatures.md

 - a digitized handwritten signature
 - digital signature using encryption technology

-This guide provides specific guidance on how to implement digital signatures in the following sections.
+This guide specifies how to implement digital signatures in the following sections.
 Specific guidance for other types of electronic signatures is an implementation detail that is out of scope for this guide.

 #### Electronic Signature Example